 The business in the Dog Shed was booming.
 We did $100,000 in sales the first six months.
 We expanded, bought more equipment, hired people to help my parents (who spent their evenings finishing aprons in front of the TV).
 And yes, we moved out of the Dog Shed.

 From that very humble beginning, making custom embroidery casual wear and expanding into promotional products, I got a passion for the business owner life.
 Years later, I changed course once again, from a product-driven business to a service focused business, and launched Mojo Media Labs.
 I felt compelled to pursue deeper relationships with our people and our clients, and one way to do that was by taking care of their broader marketing needs as a service agency.
 This was at a time when digital marketing and web services were in their infancy.
 It was obvious that this was the next right move.

-Fast forward a decade, now Mojo Media Labs is a full-service marketing agency with offices in Dallas, Chicago, Indianapolis and Oklahoma City.
+Fast forward a decade, now Mojo Media Labs is a full-service marketing agency with offices in Dallas, and Indianapolis.
 My #1 concern as a business owner is for our people.
 Happy People = Happy Clients.
 Our official vision statement for the company is to Enrich Lives.
 I often reflect on my mom, my dad, and my grandparents, who taught me those values and how to care for people.
 It’s a better inheritance than a trust fund or business lessons could ever have been.